Kobarah/ProjectMars/README.md

 <p align="center">
 <br>
-Project M.A.R.S. is an arcade racing game located on Mars Surface in the near future, where humanity has reached the red planet and colonization is beginning.
-Driving of racing cars built with the new "Martian Advanced Racing System" technology, it will be necessary to complete some transport missions, research and exploration.<br><br>
+Project M.A.R.S. is an arcade racing game set on the surface of Mars in the near future, when humanity has reached the red planet and is beginning its colonization.
+The player will need to complete missions concerning transport, research and exploration, all while driving racing cars built with the new "Martian Advandced Racing System".<br><br>
 <img src="http://pellix1206.altervista.org/Images/ProjectMars/Immagine2.jpg" />
 <br><br>
 </p>